Kuba862/recruitment_task/README.md

-# The task is to test the freedom to work with React, REST API, React Hooks and custom Hooks.
+# :fire: The task is to test the freedom to work with React, REST API, React Hooks and custom Hooks :fire:

 ## **All the code has been prepared accordingly.**

 ## **We do not focus on styling or RWD because I assume this is perfectly mastered.**

-### The goal of the task is:
+### :computer: The goal of the task is:

 1. Retrieve data specific to a particular segment from the API
 2. Display this data as a list on the home page